EU €3 Parcel Fee Explained (2026)

 Key Facts at a Glance

-• What: €3 customs duty per item on all e-commerce parcels ≤ €150 from non-EU sellers
+• What: €3 customs duty for each tariff classification in an e-commerce consignment ≤ €150

 • When: Effective 1 July 2026 (temporary until 1 July 2028)